kun0618/group7-assignment3/README.md

 2.In the admin account:

- 1） Display the event information on the event_information.html page after the admin inputs the event details on event_management.html page.
+1)Display the event information on the event_information.html page after the admin inputs the event details on event_management.html page.

+2)Admin can check event matching result.

 3.In the volunteer account:

-  When the volunteer edit his profile, print information in python.
+  1)When the volunteer edit his profile, print information in back-end.

+  2)Volunteer can check upcoming event and event matching result.